arborchat/sprig/README.md

 ## sprig

-Sprig is a highly experimental [Arbor](https://arbor.chat) chat client.
-It currently is readonly and missing most of the features you would expect from a client.
-It has been tested on Linux and Android.
-In theory, it should work across mainstream OSes and on iOS, but I actually can't test that.
+Sprig is an [Arbor](https://arbor.chat) chat client focused on mobile devices.

 ### Try it